heig-vd-dai-course/heig-vd-dai-course/13.01-web-infrastructures/01-course-material/README.md

 repository on the virtual machine your created the the [SSH and SCP chapter](https://github.com/heig-vd-dai-course/heig-vd-dai-course/tree/main/20-ssh-and-scp).

-This repository contains code examples that you will run to validate your understanding of the theory.
+This directory contains code examples that you will run to validate your understanding of the theory.

 Clone the repository as seen in previous chapters. **This time, clone it with